jzleetcode/jzleetcode.github.io/src/content/blog/cheatsheet-math.md

 $$S_n = \dfrac{n}{2}\cdot (a_1 + a_n) $$

-Alternatively, using the general formula for the nth term, the sum can also be written as:
+Alternatively, using the general formula for the $n^{th}$ term, the sum can also be written as:

 $$S_n = \dfrac{n}{2}\cdot (2a_1 + (n-1)\cdot d) $$